gniewomir/django-react-cms/README.md

 Goals
 --
+* [ ] Automatic import of new component types from JSON manifests
-* [ ] Visual page builder allowing fo quick assembling sites/pages from pre-made react components
+* [ ] Visual page builder allowing assembling sites/pages from pre-made react components
 * [ ] Fast scaffolding of new services
-* [ ] React+SSR out of the box
+* [ ] SSR out of the box
 * [ ] Full front-end tooling out of the box
 * [ ] Easy deployment and scaling
+* [ ] Easy to maintain and extend

 Todo
 --